 The Veterans Treatment Court (VTC) is a court-supervised, voluntary program for people who are identified as veterans charged with misdemeanors by the court system.
-The judge consults with United Way representatives to determine if a charged veteran can benefit from the program.
-Anyone with prior military service—and regardless of their VA status—is eligible for this program, which pairs men and women with a mentor who is also a veteran.
+Anyone with prior military service is eligible for this program, which pairs veterans with a mentor who is also a veteran.
 An array of partners, including the U.S. Department of Veterans Affairs, Baltimore Station, Warrior Canine Connection, Sharp Dressed Man, and more, connect participants with programs, benefits, and services they have earned so that they can live lawfully and independently.

 “People have a lot of pride when they join the service,” says United Way Veterans Treatment Court Case Manager Miles Logan, a former infantryman whose service includes a deployment to Iraq.
 “You go through the rigors of basic training, you learn new skills, and you’re part of a ‘family’ that has a common mission.
 That gives you a sense of self-worth and confidence.
 When you’re back home and get arrested for a minor drug or disorderly conduct charge, it can take all that away.

 “When I first saw the court in action, I realized how important it was to bring people back into a tribe.
 It helps restore pride, honor, and a sense of community for those it serves.
 This kind of support and the second chance it provides is something these veterans deserve.”